nwordprime/react-bits/CONTRIBUTING.md

 2. Make your changes in the new branch.
 3. Submit a pull request to the main repository's `main` branch.
 4. Provide a clear and descriptive title for your pull request, along with a detailed description of the changes you have made, and screenshots/videos where possible.
-5. For components updates, ensure that changes are reflected in all related files, such as:
+5. For components updates, ensure that changes are reflected in all related files.
+Each component change must be updated in all 4 variants of that particular component.
-   - `react-bits/src/demo/Backgrounds/<ComponentName>Demo.jsx`
-   - Preview and Code pages in the documentation, so users can copy the final component code.
-6. Before you open a pull request, please make sure that your changes are tested locally, and everything looks good on desktop and mobile, also check the console for errors, and so on, so that we can keep this library at the highest quality possible.
+6. Before you open a pull request, please make sure that your changes are tested locally, and everything looks good on desktop and mobile, also check the browser console for errors, and so on, so that we can keep this library at the highest quality possible.
 7. Any pull requests that fail to meet these requirements will be denied, so please make sure you respect them so that your work can go through.

+## Note

+New components from the community are currently not being accepted into the library, only component enhancements and bug fixes are open for contributions.

 ## Conclusion